|

 Testopel is not FDA approved for use in biologic females.

-Although estrogen replacement can be beneficial in the treatment of menopausal symptoms, subcutaneous estrogen or estrogen containing preparations are not FDA approved.
+Although estrogen replacement can be beneficial in the treatment of menopausal symptoms, subcutaneous estrogen or estrogen containing preparations are not FDA approved and therefore not covered by the policy.

 Coding